Salkantay Honeymoon Trek 5 Days

 Highlights of today: Early morning arrival at Machu Picchu so you will have more time to explore this truly magnificent World Wonder with not as many tourists.
 You will even be there before The Inka Trail trekkers arrive!
 Enjoy the beautiful sunrise.
 Two hours guided tour of the mystical Machu Picchu ruins.
 Plus an optional climb to Huayna Picchu or the Machupicchu Mountain (if you have pre-booked tickets.)

 The highlight of the trek, Machu Picchu!
 We will wake up early at the hotel.
 This is better for visiting Machupicchu, before the mass of people arrive.
 The Machu Picchu entrance check point is open from 6:00 am. until 17:00 pm.
 We will hike up to Machupicchu (a bus ride is optional for $12.00) and enter the city really early with a lot fewer tourists than during the midday.
 Here we will have a 2 hours guided tour through this incredible ancient city.
 We will visit temples, palaces, priest houses, a sundial, the industrial sector and the farming fields.
 After this guided tour you are free to climb up to Huaynapicchu or Machupicchu Mountain (book in advance to get your tickets!).
 Both mountains take approximately 3 hours to hike up and down.
 Or for the less adventurous you can trek to the sun gate, which is the main entrance of the Inka Trail.
 You’ll stay and enjoy the city for more than 7 hours in the afternoon.
-We will organize the train ride at 18:20 pm. back from Aguas Calientes to Ollantaytambo and then a bus ride to Cusco to arrive at approx. 22:00 pm.
+We will organize the train ride at 16:22 hrs (subject to availability). back from Aguas Calientes to Ollantaytambo and then a bus ride to Cusco to arrive at approx. 20:00 hrs.
 The bus will drop you off at your hotel/hostel in Cusco.

 What is Included?